Cape Malay Curry Recipe

 An Overview

 There's more to Cape Malay Curry Recipe than food.
-It's a tale that continues to live in the mouths of anyone who finds their way to taste it in Cape Town.
+It's a tale that continues to live in the mouths of anyone who can taste it in Cape Town.
 Like the swelling sultanas, you're bound to see on a plate of Cape Malay yellow rice with raisins, they whisper tales of sweetness.
-And when you dive face-first into a hot plate of Cape Malay fish curry, the salty, like the unexplainable taste of tamarind, you're tongue-tied tightly around the tartness without forgetting the other flavours.
+And when you dive face-first into a hot plate of Cape Malay fish curry, the salty, like the unexplainable taste of tamarind, you're tongue-tied tightly around the tartness without forgetting the other flavors.
 Meal, like, life.
 In the heart of Cape Town, the Mother City, when you eat Cape Malay cuisine, you feast on the tales of homogenous people in just one region of South Africa.

 Slaves from Indonesia and India were brought to work on farms in Cape Town, South Africa, beginning in the 17th century.
 They are known as the Cape Malays, and curry dishes are popular in South Africa due to their influence.
-Cape Malay curry is renowned for mixing sweet and savoury flavours with sweet spices like cinnamon and ginger, dried fruit (especially dried apricots), and spicy seasonings like garlic and onions.
-While typically eaten with rice, this beef stew is also fantastic over mashed potatoes or egg noodles.
+Cape Malay curry is renowned for mixing sweet and savory flavors with sweet spices like cinnamon and ginger, dried fruit (especially dried apricots), and spicy seasonings like garlic and onions.
+While typically eaten with rice, this beef stew is fantastic over mashed potatoes or egg noodles.

-The Cape Malay community is Muslim, and its food has evolved out of the Islamic style of cooking and still retains deep roots.
+The Cape Malay community is Muslim, and its food has evolved out of the Islamic cooking style and retains deep roots.
 From the choice of spices used to how you eat a meal, that is, with your mouth.
 To enjoy the sweat of a day's hard work.
 And so, from an interconnected web of values, history, religion, and food to feed the soul, the Cape Malay community was born.

 Spices that make Malay curry so special